 Finding a vegan bread that your family loves can take some squinting at ingredients and some trial and error, but once you land on something you like, shopping for bread becomes as easy as it was before you went vegan.

-How to make vegan Italian breadcrumbs
+💡 How to Use Italian breadcrumbs

-And, of course, you can use them for breading baked, fried, or air fried foods, like my vegan chicken nuggets.
+And, of course, you can use them for breading baked, fried, or air fried foods, like vegan chicken nuggets.

 - cornstarch - This is probably my favorite binder to use.
 Just toss the what you're breading in plant-based milk mixed with a teaspoon of apple cider vinegar, then toss with cornstarch, then in the Italian breadcrumbs.